28,565 investors in the UK

-Funding Circle launched in 2010 because of two key problems: businesses were struggling to access finance, while people were getting a poor return on their money.
+Funding Circle launched in 2010 because of two key problems: (1) businesses were struggling to access finance, and (2) people were getting a poor return on their money.

-The answer seemed simple: why not make it possible for people to earn a better return on their money by lending it to businesses looking for funding?Local councils, universities and even the Government have joined forces with Funding Circle to lend money to UK businesses.
+The answer seemed simple: why not make it possible for people to earn a return on their money by directly lending it to businesses looking for funding?Now, thousands of individuals and some private organisations, local councils, universities and even the Government are working with Funding Circle to lend money to UK businesses.

 Who is behind Funding Circle?

 Starting with 3 co-founders in 2010, over 100 people have since joined the team at Funding Circle.

 Funding Circle has grown with the backing of prominent venture capitalists, including Index Ventures, Union Square Ventures and Accel Partners, together with prominent British entrepreneurs Charles Dunstone, Ed Wray and Jon Moulton.Read about our team